How To Prove a Product Liability Claim

 Breach of Warranty

 Breach of warranty claims arise when you have a warranty on the product that guarantees the product’s condition, and the product defect violates the warranty.
+There are two general types of warranties:

-- Implied warranties are legally assumed to apply to the product.
+- Implied warranties.
+These warranties are legally assumed to apply to the product.
 For example, state laws assume that products have an implied warranty of merchantability.
 This means the product is fit to be sold and isn’t broken, spoiled, or otherwise defective.

 Res Ipsa Loquitur

-In the context of product liability law, res ipsa loquitur means a defect in the product would not have existed unless someone was negligent in making it.
+Res ipsa loquitur is a Latin phrase that means “the thing speaks for itself.”
+In product liability law, res ipsa loquitur means a defect in the product would not have existed unless someone was negligent in making it.
 The defective product “speaks for itself” to the fact that someone was negligent somewhere along the line.

 When this theory comes into play in a lawsuit, the burden of proof shifts from the plaintiff to the defendant.
-In other words, the person harmed (plaintiff) usually has to prove there was a defect that caused their injuries.
+In other words, the person harmed (plaintiff) normally has to prove there was a defect that caused their injuries.
 The burden of proof is on them.
 But under res ipsa loquitur, the person or company being sued (defendant) must prove that they were not negligent.
 The burden of proof is on them.

 Making Sense of Your Product Liability Claim

+As the above list of legal theories shows, product liability can become very complicated.
 What sort of claim should you bring if a defective product has injured you?
 How do you get started with proving your case?

 Speaking with an experienced lawyer is essential.
 A lawyer will understand the law well and be able to help you formulate the best legal strategy.